asamallab/LDLM/README.md

 The folders in this repository are:

 ### 1. code:
-Contains all the codes necessary for reproducing the results in this manuscript as a single ipython notebook.
+Contains all the codes necessary for reproducing the results in this manuscript.

 ### 2. data:
 Contains all the data necessary for reproducing the results in this manuscript.